 The Manitoulin-Sudbury DSB continues to offer Intensive Case Management services for our hardest to serve clients.
-Participants who have been on social assistance for more than two years and not deferred from participating for medical reasons and are marginally employable.
+Participants who have been on social assistance for more than two years and not deferred from participating for medical reasons and are marginally employable are considered for Intensive Case Management.
 This group may include sole support parents who have children that are not attending school full time but will be in the near future.
-The Case Managers will focus on the Asset Base Approach in order to empower clients in making sound and informed decision.
+The Case Managers will focus on the Asset Base

+Approach in order to empower clients in making sound and informed decision.
 They involve meetings on a bi-weekly basis or as warranted in order to work through the participant's employment history in order to develop the best plan of action for them.
 The Case Manager also focuses on their family situation and determines what influences they have at home that affect their success and failures in their endeavours.
 Case Managers work closely with these individuals in order to establish and monitor an action plan.
+Cases are identified by way of case conferencing.
+Under the direction of the Ontario Works Program Supervisor, regular "Case Conferencing" occur.
+The ultimate goal of this practice is to recommend appropriate interventions that will allow the client to move forward and assist in its development.
 The Case Manager also works closely with any community agencies that may be involved with the participant or the participant's family unit such as Children's Aid, Mental Health Clinic, Probation, etc. The intent here is to ensure that all community agencies involved, are working collaboratively in the best interests of the participant and the participants family.